ElastiMed is developing a compression stocking, made from smart materials, that mimics rhythmic calf muscle contractions and stimulates blood flow.

 Stage: Technology development

-Investors: The Trendlines Group, Pix Vine Capital, private investor
+Investors: The Trendlines Group, Pix Vine Capital, private investor, strategic investor

 IP: Approved U.S. patent